7 Acceptable Gluten-Free Chocolate Brands

 Endangered Species Chocolate has been around for years and got its gluten-free certification years ago.
 Their chocolate is really creamy, buttery, and has a smooth finish, even the dairy-free bars taste buttery sans dairy.
 Endangered Species caters to both the organic crowd, and the non-organic crowd.
 There are dairy-free options, and deeply decadent and dark.
 This chocolate brand tests their chocolates at 10ppm.
 Ingredients are non-GMO, and no wheat in the facility, and certified gluten-free.

-Hu Kitchen also the name of a restaurant in Manhattan that is dedicated to selling Paleo food also sells their magical chocolate bars with real food ingredients.
+Hu Kitchen is also the name of a restaurant in Manhattan that is dedicated to selling Paleo food also sells their magical chocolate bars with real food ingredients that recently went out of business due to the pandemic, but their chocolate still exists!
 The chocolate bars are certified gluten-free and made on a separate floor from anything containing gluten.
 Hu Kitchen bars are made with unrefined organic coconut sugar and raw cacao as their base ingredients.
 There are no lecithins, no emulsifiers, and no gums.
 Like Endangered Species Hu Kitchen has a wide variety of bars to choose from.
 Whether you desire almond and fig, crunchy banana, puffed quinoa, crunchy mint, or hazelnut - there is a bar for you.
 Not just for eating, baking with these bars is unreal too!
+And now this brand has chocolate nibs to bake with, plus chocolate-covered fruit.

 Scharffen Berger Chocolate